What is an HMRC disclosure?

 What is a Prompted HMRC disclosure?

 This is a very important distinction to understand before we begin.
 A prompted disclosure is defined by information volunteered to HMRC during the course of any ongoing compliance intervention.
-In other words where HMRC have already written to you advise that a check of self assessment or compliance check has begun and you disclose information to them that they may not have ordinarily discovered.
+In other words where HMRC have already written to you advising that a check of self assessment or compliance check has begun and you disclose information to them that they may not have ordinarily discovered.
 It is deemed to a prompted disclosure because HMRC’s view is that this information may not have been disclosed to them have they not launched a tax investigation.
 I effect they have almost “knocked on your door” prompting you to make a disclosure to them as part of an ongoing compliance process.

-What is an Unprompted disclosure?
+What is an Unprompted HMRC disclosure?

-An unprompted or voluntary disclosure is a process whereby you come forward and notify HMRC that you have identified irregularities in your tax affairs that have resulted in unpaid tax.
+An unprompted or voluntary HMRC disclosure is a process whereby you come forward and notify HMRC that you have identified irregularities in your tax affairs that have resulted in unpaid tax.
 HMRC deal with unprompted or voluntary disclosures much more sympathetically than in circumstances where they discover tax irregularities and launch an investigation under their own civil powers.
 You can read more about the different types of civil tax investigations launched by HMRC; by visiting each of the links below:

-IS AN HMRC VOLUNTARY DISCLOSURE RIGHT FOR ME?
+IS AN HMRC DISCLOSURE RIGHT FOR ME?

 Firstly what are the nature of your concerns?
 Do you have a previously undisclosed source of income for example?
 Have you over claimed expenses relative to your business?
 Have you returned all of your income to HMRC?